kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a PriorityQueue of integers to store input numbers.
+1.Start the program and create a Scanner object to take user input.

-2.Read the number of elements from the user.
+2.Read a string input from the user.

-3.Add each input integer to the priority queue using add().
+3.Create a StringTokenizer object with delimiters :, /, and ..

-4.Display the contents of the priority queue.
+4.Use a loop to check if more tokens are available.

-5.Close the scanner (optional but good practice).
+5.Print each token extracted by the tokenizer.